MENU

 • Honorary patroness was Mrs. Lyndon B. Johnson

-• A benefit to help provide job training for people with disabilities and disadvantages
+• A benefit to help provide job training for people with differing abilities and disadvantages

 Boy Scout Good Turn Day, Nov.
 13th